-PHFI had on 21 January 2021 voluntarily underwent a COVID-19 full screening (PCR test) for all its employees, both foreign and local.
+(a) Poh Huat Furniture Industries (M) Sdn.
+Bhd. ("PHFI"), a wholly-owned subsidiary of the Company had on 21 January 2021 voluntarily undergone a Covid-19 full screening (PCR test) for all its employees.

-The Group temporarily suspended its operations in Malaysia from 25 January 2021 to 3 February 2021 after 38.7 % of the employees were tested positive for COVID-19.
+The Group had temporarily suspended its operations in Malaysia from 25 January 2021 to 3 February 2021 after 38.7% of the employees were tested positive for Covid-19.